๐ŸŒ RESTful API Fundamentals — Designing Clean, Resource-Oriented Endpoints

 • Version your API (e.g., /api/v1).

 RESTful APIs are not about frameworks or annotations — they’re about consistency, clarity, and predictability.
-When endpoints follow clear patterns and standard HTTP semantics, they become intuitive to use and easy to extend. ๐Ÿ”„
+When combined with microservices best practices — circuit breakers, caching, async processing, and proper versioning — your APIs become resilient, scalable, and performant. ๐Ÿ”„

-Labels: Java, REST, Spring Boot, API Design, HTTP, Best Practices, JSON, Backend, Web Development
+Labels: Java, REST, Spring Boot, API Design, HTTP, Best Practices, JSON, Backend, Web Development, Microservices, Pagination, Filtering, Sorting

 Comments